prajithravisankar/nextjs-dashboard/notes.md

   - wrap your dynamic components in Suspense.
 Then, pass it a fallback component to show while the dynamic component loads.
   - slow data request from fetchRevenue() [data.ts](app/lib/data.ts) is the request that is slowing down the whole page.
 Instead of blocking your whole page, you can use Suspense to stream only this component and immediately show the rest of the page's UI.
   - ![img_10.png](img_10.png), we can achieve this by moving data fetching to the component itself, and whenever we use the component in a page, wrap it in Suspense with a fallback. refer: [page.tsx](app/dashboard/(overview)/page.tsx).
 With this setup, only the RevenueSummary component will be delayed, while the rest of the page loads immediately.
+- By moving data fetching down to the components that need it, you can create more granular Suspense boundaries.
+This allows you to stream specific components and prevent the UI from blocking.